dunnock/ll-udp-pubsub/slidev/pages/2-low-latency.md

 # Assumptions

-- Sequence is less important than time
+- Sequence of events is less important than time
 - Allowance for losing messages
 - Maximum control over execution